hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 ## Creating a Partition

-The `$partition-management-add-partition` operation can be used to create a new partition.
+The `$partition-management-create-partition` operation can be used to create a new partition.
 This operation takes the following parameters:

 <table class="table table-striped table-condensed">
     <thead>